tbensky/PrologScheduling/README.md

 # Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

-This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in an event scheduling application.
+This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in scheduling application.

-In this case, we want to schedule events (in this case college classes), into a minimum number of rooms.
+In this case, we want to schedule many differnet college classes into a minimum number of rooms.

 ## Funny realization